Medical Marijuana Program

-DPH is preparing to implement Senate Bill 90.
+DPH is implementing Senate Bill 90.
 The signed legislation is available under the additional links to the right.
-Regulations have been written and will be published in the August 2015 edition of the Register of Regulations.(http://regulations.delaware.gov/services/register.shtml)
+Regulations have been written and were published in the August 2015 edition of the Register of Regulations.(http://regulations.delaware.gov/services/register.shtml)

 This Act adds intractable epilepsy to the list of debilitating medical conditions for

 which a physician

 may supply a written certification for medical marijuana.
 It also allows a qualifying patient who is younger

 than 18 years of age to receive only medical marijuana oil [cannabidiol oil and THC-A oil].

 Only a pediatric neurologist, a pediatric gastroenterologist, a pediatric oncologist,

 or a pediatric